jasoncardinale/Chess-Clock/README.md

 ## Assembly Instructions

-Reference the BOM and the exploded assembly shown below
+Reference the BOM and the exploded assembly shown below.

+**Note:** Button depression is dampened by standard pen springs.
+Cut 4 springs in half and place each half around an M2 guide bolt (between the button and housing).

 ![Assembly Exploded](images/assembly_exploded.png)